 Our first volume of The Druid’s Book of Ceremonies, Prayers and Songs is now available.
 You can purchase it via Amazon using this link.

-About the book: The Druid’s Book of Ceremonies, Songs, and Prayers represents a collection of 35 distinct ceremonies, prayers, chants, blessings, recognitions, and meditations created by members of the modern druid community.
+About the books: The Druid’s Book of Ceremonies, Songs, and Prayers represents a collection of 35 distinct ceremonies, prayers, chants, blessings, recognitions, and meditations created by members of the modern druid community.
 These materials may be used by individuals, groups, and groves to enhance their practice and connect with the living earth.
 The book is pan-druid in nature, thus, these materials may be of use by anyone following a druid or nature-based spiritual path.
 The collection includes songs and chants with musical notation, that represent joy and connection.
 It also offers a wide range of poems and prayers for everything from connecting to the seasons to honoring nature.
 Poetry and prayer may be used on their own or worked into other aspects of ritual or daily practice.
 Rituals include coming of age and recognizing life passages, honoring the trees and the earth, honoring the self, and experiencing the world around us.
 Meditations include guided meditations and calendars for the moon, tree meditations, and forest bathing.
 The contributions to this collection show us remarkable pluralism, resilience, and sustainability at the center of our growing spiritual network.
 Our collection represents the diversity of the Druid tradition, and nearly everyone who practices Druidry will be able to find inspiration within these pages.

 Trilithon: The Journal of the Ancient Order of Druids in America